INSO-World/Trinocular/src/registry/ReadMe.md

 ### `GET` /service/:name

-Retrieve the details of a visualization service.
+Retrieve the details of a visualization group.

 #### Path parameters:

-- `name` Name of the service
+- `name` Name of the visualization group

 #### Response Body: